redballoonio/faq-plugin/readme.txt

 **Initial state of the questions**

-Change the intial state of the questions when a visitor opens the page with the FAQs on.
+Change the initial state of the questions when a visitor opens the page with the FAQs on.
 If the questions aren't collapsable then this attribute does nothing.

 * "close" - all of the answers closed
 * "show" - all of the answers expanded